-This Friday over 250 bloggers, financial companies, freelance writers and sponsors will be descending upon the Chicago area for the 1st ever Financial Blogger Conference, or FINCON for short.
+This week over 500 bloggers, financial companies, freelance writers and sponsors will be descending upon the St. Louis area for the 3rd annual Financial Blogger Conference, or FINCON13 for short.
 Those of us attending the conference have been looking forward to it for months now, and it’s hard to believe that it’s almost here.
-I’m looking forward to meeting all of my blogging colleagues that I’ve been chatting with for close to 4 years online, as well as meeting a ton of new folks and more recent acquaintances.
+I’m looking forward to meeting all of my blogging colleagues that I typically only hang out with online, as well as meeting a ton of new folks and more recent acquaintances.
 It should be a lot of fun.

 While the conference should be a good time, the one thing that a lot of people are concerned about are the costs that can be associated with going to one of these conferences.
 The registration, travel, food and lodging costs can quickly add up, so it's a good idea to try and save where you can.
 Here are a few ways to do that.